 Anyone who uses hydrocodone frequently and in high doses, may begin to show signs of abuse.
 In higher doses, this drug affects the brain much like morphine or heroin would; giving feelings of euphoria while blocking pain receptors.
 Without treatment, overcoming an addiction to hydrocodone can be difficult due to the changes in brain chemistry that it causes.

 As previously mentioned, drugs like Vicodin, Lortab and Norco are all brand names for Hydrocodone, and they are all highly addictive.
-Here are some signs of hydrocodone abuse, both short and long term:

 The risk of overdose is higher over long-term use as a tolerance forms.
 Hydrocodone addiction treatment can help addicts before they become vulnerable to an overdose.
 Contact a certified rehab center today to learn more about how to get started on the road to recovery.